textpattern/textpattern.github.io/tags/if-custom-field.md

 </txp:if_custom_field>
 ```

-Checks the content of the custom field named @mood@ to see if it matches the text @happy@ or @sad@.
+Checks the content of the custom field named `mood` to see if it matches the text `happy` or `sad`.
 Depending which one it matches determines which of the emoticon images is displayed.

 Why might you do it?
-If you define a custom field @mood@, you can enter a word to indicate your mood while writing an article.
-You enter either @happy@ or @sad@.
+If you define a custom field `mood`, you can enter a word to indicate your mood while writing an article.
+You enter either `happy` or `sad`.

 ### Example 3: Use the tag with else